omartins365/object-detection-yolov10-streamlit/README.md

-# Object Detection Yolov10 Streamlit
+# Object Detection Yolov10 Gradio

-This project integrates the YOLOv10 model for object detection into a Streamlit application.
-The app allows users to upload images or videos and receive object detection results.
+This project integrates the YOLOv10 model for object detection into a Gradio application.
+The app allows users to upload images or videos, or use a real-time camera stream, and receive object detection results.
 It provides an interactive interface for users to interact with the model and visualize the results directly in their browser.

 ### Files and Directories

 - **app**: Main application code.
-  - **app.py**: Streamlit app for uploading and processing images/videos.
+  - **app.py**: Gradio app for uploading and processing images/videos.
   - **config.py**: Configuration settings, including paths and URLs.
   - **utils.py**: Utility functions, such as model downloading and image processing.
   - **train.py**: Script to train a custom YOLOv10 model.